We believe that a positive work environment is created through diversity, inclusion and equality.

 When we signed up to the Women in Finance Charter in 2018, 21% of our senior management were female.
-We believe that we are on track to meet our December 2022 charter target as we are now at 27%.
-From 1 January 2022, our Exco will increase from 11.1% to 33.3% female representation.
-In the last twelve months, we have hired 64 people into the business and of these, 42% have been female.
-There has also been a significant improvement at entry level where there is now a 59% gender split in favour of females in the 17 entry level roles we have hired.
+We will meet our 2022 charter targets of 30% at the end of December.
+In 1 January 2022, our Exco has increased from 11.1% to 33.3% female representation and our Governing Board has welcomed two new Non-Executive Directors, both of whom are female.
+In the 12 months to 30 June 2022, we have hired 75 people into the business and of these, 48% have been female; an increase from 42% in the previous reporting period.

 We fully support the diversity initiatives introduced by the Women in Finance Charter.
 Our commitment to the Charter will be measured by the following targets that we have set for ourselves to be achieved by December 2022: